 Grab some coffee and start reading, though, because I can help answer some of the most common questions, especially...

 -How Much Are They?

 OK, so who is making a profit?
 Easy: the many, many backyard breeders now operating.
 They do little to nothing but put two Cavaliers together, take non-refundable deposits, and as soon as those puppies are 8-9 weeks old, they’re out the door without a second thought.
-Often these days they’re very homey-looking Mom and Pop outfits, and some of them may be genuinely nice people—but they don’t have the first clue about the history of the breed, the overall health concerns and considerations, the various family trees worldwide, or why any of this is even important.
-I recently saw some some new breeders that are marketing Cavaliers on their web pages and Facebook: they have no health background other than a couple dogs passing one or two tests recently and they literally do not even know what the four proper colors of Cavaliers are—they posted information from another breed in error.
+Often these days they’re very homey-looking Mom and Pop outfits, and some of the byb’s may be genuinely nice people—but they usually don’t have the first clue about the history of the breed, the overall health concerns and considerations, the various family trees worldwide, or why any of this is even important.
+I recently saw some some new breeders that were marketing Cavaliers online: the dogs had no health background other than passing one or two tests recently and they literally did not even know what the four proper colors of Cavaliers were—they’d posted information from another breed in error.
 One admitted they did not know what SM was.
 This is typical these days and should rightfully scare the PANTS off you if you’re looking for a puppy.

 There is nothing wrong with making a profit on an endeavor, but when it becomes someone’s sole motivation, tread carefully.